crowdsourcing-class/crowdsourcing-class.github.io/assignment8.md

 ##Deliverables

 This assignment is due <b>Wednesday, November 5</b>.
 You can work in pairs, but you must declare the fact that you are working together when you turn your assignment.
-Remember to turn submit your questionnaire before the deadline.
+Remember to submit your questionnaire before the deadline.
 Your deliverables are stated at the ends of parts 1 and 2, but in the spirit of EM, I will reiterate:

 1. 3 files containing labels for each url, one file for each algorithm (majority, weighted, and crowdflower)
 2. 3 files containing qualities for each worker, one file for each algorithm (majority, weighted, and crowdflower)